sand32/s10n/content/projects/embers/index.md

 While the service was built as an ASP.NET Core app in anticipation of also exposing HTTP endpoints, this has only been utilized very recently for some internal communication.

 #### Front-End
 The front-end for all our social features resides entirely within our Unity game client.
-I've build a number of UIs for this game including multiple in relation to our social features.
+I've built a number of UIs for this game including multiple in relation to our social features.
 In keeping with the codebase as built by our CTO, our social features are coordinated within our game client by a singleton class: the `SocialManager`.
 All UIs for our social features react to events exposed by this singleton and call back into it to realize user intent.
 In pattern-brain lingo, this would be called the view-model.

 The primary UI that exposes social features is our Social Window, pictured below.
 This window is divided into two panes: the left pane focuses entirely on the {{< tooltip text="Looking For Group / Looking For More: a common abbreviation in genre parlance for the process of formulating a group" >}}LFG/LFM{{< /tooltip >}}&nbsp;feature.
 The right-hand pane contains relationship management features.
 This UI was an exercise in creating a very dense UI full of many interactive features.
 The design was driven by myself with input from other team members.
 It's not a pretty UI, but it's functional and our users manage to utilize it effectively.